 In addition to this Application, a building permit must be acquired from the Building Inspection Division in order to begin work.
 Building permits shall not be issued within Lakeland's Historic Districts without an approved Certificate of Review.

-Contact HPB staff at (863) 834-6094 or with any questions concerning this Application.
+Contact HPB staff at (863) 834-6094 or emily.foster@lakelandgov.net with any

 Application for Certificate of Review MINOR REVIEW